tupipa/panda/panda/plugins/trace_deadwrite/README.md

 `docker run -t -i -p 5915:5915 --privileged --name panda -v /home/test/panda-work:/root/lab tupipa/panda-net`

 Some explainations:
-`-p 5915:5915` forwards all the traffic to a port 5915 on host to oort 5915 on the container.
+`-p 5915:5915` forwards all the traffic to a port 5915 on host to port 5915 on the container.
 This is used for VNC access of an qemu virtual machine.
 `--privileged` allows the container to run qemu with network device, avoiding errors of QEMU's "-net tap" option.
 `-v /home/test/panda-work:/root/lab` will share the host directory /home/test/panda-work with directory `/root/lab` inside the container.
 So that you can save files to /root/lab and keep it forever even when you remove your container.